teebes/tango-core/README.rst

  Tango: Scripting Framework for the Web
 ========================================

-Reflow web content, one Python script at a time.
+Restock web content from a variety of sources, one Python script at a time.

 Tango is a web framework for reflowing data, great for respinning content for mobile web sites or repurposing upstream data (no matter how messy) for new and